 German cockroach nymphs are typically less than 3mm long when they hatch.
 Once they darken, they are almost uniformly dark, with just a single light patch located on the back.

-These insects can be located in similar ways as bed bugs, and can often be confused for them especially in dark cracks/crevices.
+These insects can be found in similar ways as bed bugs, and can often be confused for bed bugs at first glance.

 If you spend time outdoors or have pets, you need to be aware of ticks.

-Ticks are different in that they are known to transmit infectious disease.
+The main difference is that Ticks are known to transmit infectious diseases.

 Some diseases you can get from tick bites include: